Kamex420/new-eridian-twitch-gamev2/REFACTOR_DEPLOYMENT.md

 ## Install this update

+For the combined material acquisition and passive recovery update, follow `COMBINED_UPDATE.md`.
+The original installation notes below describe the earlier simulation package.

 1. Back up the deployed database with your database provider's backup/export facility.
 Keep the existing database and `DATABASE_URL`.
 2. Unzip the download.
 Open `new-eridian-twitch-game-main/NEW_ERIDIAN_CUSTOM_API_COMPLETE`.
 3. In your GitHub repository, replace **the complete `NEW_ERIDIAN_CUSTOM_API_COMPLETE/app` folder** with this package's `app` folder.
 Keep every new `.py` module beside `main.py`.
 Upload the included documentation and tests as well if you want the full repository to match.